Back to the blog

 Pressure on c- and d-files.

-Tactical threats with e5 and Nxd5 in some lines.
+Some tactical threats involving e5 and Nxd5 in places.

 Pros: